 The enforcement of competition law in Portugal is entrusted to the Portuguese Competition Authority (Autoridade da Concorrência), which was created in 2003 by Decree-Law nr.
-10/2003, of January 18.
+10/2003, of 18 January (expected to be revised soon - see question 9.1).
 The Authority is a public entity with statutory independence for the performance of its attributions and enjoys administrative and financial autonomy.
 The Authority has sanctioning, supervisory and regulatory powers which are established in Decree-Law nr.
 10/2003 and further developed in the Act.